EU privacy regulators to meet February 2 on EU-U.S. data transfers

 | BRUSSELS

-BRUSSELS European Union privacy regulators aim to agree next month on whether and how data transfers to the United States should continue as the European Commission weighs Washington's latest proposals on a new EU-U.S. data-transfer pact.
+BRUSSELS European Union privacy regulators aim to agree next month on whether and how data transfers to the United States should continue in the absence of an EU-U.S. data-transfer pact that was struck down last year on privacy concerns.

 European data protection authorities will gather in Brussels on Feb.
-2 to find a common position on which legal channels companies can use to shuffle personal data across the Atlantic after the simplest system, known as Safe Harbour, was quashed by the top EU court due to concerns about U.S. snooping.
+2 to find a common position on which legal channels companies can use to shuffle data across the Atlantic after the simplest system was quashed by the top EU court.

 The 15-year-old Safe Harbour framework used by over 4,000 firms to transfer Europeans' data to the United States was declared invalid by the European Court of Justice (ECJ) on Oct.
-6 because the court found U.S. national security requirements trumped privacy safeguards.
-This meant that the data were not adequately protected.
+6 because the court found U.S. national security requirements trumped privacy safeguards, meaning the data were not adequately protected.

 Under EU data protection law, companies cannot transfer EU citizens' personal data to countries outside the EU deemed to have insufficient privacy safeguards, of which the United States is one.

-Revelations of mass U.S. surveillance programs where American authorities collected private information directly from big tech firms like Apple, Facebook and Google riled Europe two years ago, and set the stage for the ECJ ruling.
+Revelations of mass U.S. surveillance programs where American authorities hovered up private information directly from big tech companies such as Apple, Facebook and Google riled Europe two years ago, and set the stage for the ECJ ruling.

 He said a new Safe Harbour framework would have to include a number of legal safeguards such as an effective judicial review and independent oversight.